vdos-workshop/vdos2024/docs/call-for-submissions.md

 Last abstract submission: June 14, 2024<BR>
 Acceptance of abstract: June 28, 2024<BR>
 Workshop: July 22, 2024 (Tentative time: 9 AM – noon EDT) <BR>
-Submission to journal: JBMS (deadline TBD)<BR>
+Submission to journal: JBMS (continuous; [https://www.biomedcentral.com/collections/vdos2023](https://www.biomedcentral.com/collections/vdos2023))<BR>

 ## Submission Format
 For the paper submission, we will allow three submission formats:<BR>
 •	full research papers (6-8 pages) format<BR>
 •	work in progress / late-breaking results (2-3 pages), and<BR>
-•	a statement of interest (one page) for podium presentation.<BR>
+•	a statement of interest (one page) for podium presentation.<BR><BR>

 The paper format will be the same as the format used in ICBO.
 Contributions must be delivered non-anonymously and as a single PDF file, following the CEUR-ART [template.docx file](https://www.icbo2024.ncor-brasil.org/papers/CEUR-Template-1col.docx), single column.
+There is also an Overleaf Template available [here](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw).<br>

-All the papers will be submitted and handled through EasyChair: [https://easychair.org/my/conference?conf=vdos2024](https://easychair.org/my/conference?conf=vdos2024) <BR>All full-length (6-8 pages) and short-length (2-3 pages) submissions will go through peer reviews by at least two reviewers.
+All the papers will be submitted and handled through <b>EasyChair</b>: [https://easychair.org/my/conference?conf=vdos2024](https://easychair.org/my/conference?conf=vdos2024) <BR>All full-length (6-8 pages) and short-length (2-3 pages) submissions will go through peer reviews by at least two reviewers.
 The workshop organizers will review the one-page statement-of-interest submissions.
 All full-length papers and selected short papers will be invited to submit a fully revised version to the Journal of Biomedical Semantics (JBMS) VDOS Special Issue.

+Alternatively, you can submit your full-length paper directly to JBMS now as instructed with the JBMS VDOS collection link above; however, there is no guarantee that the journal submission will be reviewed in time with feedback before the workshop.
+These JBMS-direct papers should follow and meet the [JBMS guidelines](https://jbiomedsci.biomedcentral.com/submission-guidelines).
+Note that JBMS does not have strict length and page limits.

 ## Poster preparation guideline
 VDOS will not have a separate poster session; however, we expect all the papers selected for presentation will be encouraged to present a poster at the main ICBO conference.